dailybruin/prime/content/fall17/la_in_the_raw/la_in_the_raw.md

 author: 'Linda Xu'
 category: 'Lifestyle'
 issue: 'Fall 2017'
+cover:
+  img: 'web.rawseafood.aguachiles.picA.MZ.jpg'
+  author: 'Linda Xu'
+excerpt: 'Angelenos take pride in their health, which means the greasy, breaded fish and creamy clam chowders of my native Seattle are hard to come by.
+But the city makes up for it with some fantastic raw seafood options, which I’ve trawled to find a few places worth trying.'
 ---

 My whole life I’ve felt like a fish out of water, and it’s not just because my